thelfer/tfel/docs/web/index.md

 - [material properties](material-properties.html) (for instance the
   Young's modulus, the thermal conductivity, etc.)
 - [mechanical behaviours](behaviours.html).
 Numerical performance of
-  generated mechanical behaviours were given a particular attention.
+  generated mechanical behaviours was given particular attention.
 [Various benchmarks](benchmarks.html) show that `MFront` implementations are competitive with native implementations available in the `Cast3M`, `Code-Aster`, `Abaqus Standard` and